thacherT1D/webdevstuff/Design/Material_Design.desc.md

 ## How do you use the Materialize framework?

-We'll use Materialize's [official documentation](http://materializecss.com/getting-started.html) to get started.
+We'll use Materialize's [official documentation](http://materializecss.com/getting-started.html) to create a style guide that you can reference at any time.

 ## Assessment